hamelin7/PhoneBreak/Sprint-1-Notes.md

-Sprint 1 Goal - have basic hello world application running using react native.
+Sprint 1 Goal - have basic GUI created for my application so I can start working on the logic in coding sprint 2.

 React Native is all new to me and I have extremely limited experience with Android apps using Android Studio.
 My goal first goal is to get a basic hello world application working on a virtual emulated android device.
-Once I have the basic hello world application working, my next step will be to add a simple UI button to initiate the game code.
+Once I have the basic hello world application working, my next step will be to add a simple GUI with 2 buttons to initiate the game code.

 To start the project, first I had to install Node.JS, a Java Development Kit and Android Studio.
 Android Studio won't necessarily be used, but it is an easy way to get additional dependencies installed without much fuss.
 Once those dependencies were installed, I had to manually add several environmental variables which I've also included in screenshots.